Imetomi/TinY-ANN/README.md

 ## 1. Setting up TinY ANN

-All you have to do is to add 'perceptron.h', 'perceptron.c', 'perceptron_libs.c', and 'perceptron_plotter.c' to your project then include the header file.
+All you have to do is to add `perceptron.h`, `perceptron.c`, `perceptron_libs.c`, and `perceptron_plotter.c` to your project then include the header file.

-*NOTE: 'perceptron_plotter.c' uses SDL2 library to make graphical visualizations.
+**NOTE: 'perceptron_plotter.c' uses SDL2 library to make graphical visualizations.
 If don't want to use the graphical tools then simply remove every related function and file.
-I have marked these in the code, feel free to modify it.*
+I have marked these in the code, feel free to modify it.**

 ## Example Codes